 Wolf at The Door workshops and retreats are run by a group of friends within the Triratna Buddhist Order: Dharmavadana, Dhivan, Padmacandra, Satyadaka, Satyagita, Varasahaya, Vidyacitta and Vishvantara co-lead weekends and retreats in various combinations in the UK and further afield, while Satyalila concentrates largely on Order and other special events.
 Profiles of the team are here.

-25 June - 2 July 2021: a week's retreat at Dhanakosa Retreat Centre, near Balquhidder, Scotland, with Dharmavadana, Satyagita, Vidyacitta and Vishvantara.
+30th June - 7th July 2023: a week's retreat at Dhanakosa Retreat Centre, near Balquhidder, Scotland, with Dharmavadana, Padmacandra, Satyadaka and Satyagita.

 Write and meditate by the shores of beautiful Loch Voil.

 When we lead the Dharma life and move towards a more fully human one, the imagination is an essential part of that journey.
 Wolf at the Door offers you the chance to adventure in the Imagination through the practice of writing, meditation and ritual.

 No prior experience of writing is needed.
 Note that we do ask that you are familiar with the basic Triratna meditations and puja and have a regular practice as meditation is not taught on the retreat.
 You should also have been on retreat previously.
 Our week-long retreats can be intense and go quite deep, and we have found that if participants do not have a sound level of experience, they run into difficulties.